Accessibility statement

 Embedded videos

-The website features embedded videos from platforms such as YouTube that use captions, but do not provide audio descriptions for content that is purely visual such as students engaging in sports and other activities.
+The website also features embedded videos from YouTube that do use captions, but do not provide audio descriptions for content that is purely visual such as students engaging in sports and other activities.
 In some cases, instructions are presented visually on screen without any alternative way to understand them.
-This fails WCAG 2.2 success criterion 1.2.3 (Audio Description or Media Alternative).
+This fails success criterion 1.2.3 (Audio Description or Media Alternative).

 Headings Hierarchy, Landmarks and Table Captions